l0ger/rickmorty/README.md

 are placed here.

 ## Theme Guide
-you can modify theme variables from `src/constants/theme.constants`
+You can modify theme variables from `src/constants/theme.constants`
 I have not added theme config to ReactNavigation but we can add it in the future.